-The Program in Architecture offers a Bachelor’s Degree after four years of full-time studies and the Diploma in Architecture after five years of full-time studies.
+The Programme in Architecture offers a Bachelor’s Degree after four years of full-time studies and a Diploma in Architecture after five years of full-time studies.

 Based on the above described institutional regulations, the Programme offers a Bachelor of Architecture after four years of study, and a Diploma in Architecture, after an additional year of study.
 The Bachelor of Architecture degree does not lead to professional accreditation.
 Students also need to complete a Diploma in Architecture degree to become eligible for professional accreditation.

-Upon completion of the 5-year program, graduates of Architecture must acquire a minimum one year of professional practice and fulfill the requirements set by the Cyprus Technical Chamber in order to become registered architects with full professional accreditation.
+Upon completion of the 5-year programme, graduates of Architecture must acquire a minimum of one year of professional practice and fulfil the requirements set by the Cyprus Technical Chamber in order to become registered architects with full professional accreditation.

 The Bachelor of Architecture is a full-time four-year course that comprises a total of 240 ECTS units.
 The units are distributed evenly to 8 semesters, 30 ECTS units each.
 The Diploma in Architecture is an additional full-time one-year course that consists of 60 ECTS units.
 The duration of each semester is 13 weeks.